The Sprawling Lal Quarter Market In Krishna Nagar Is A Shopper's Paradise

 Reaching Lal Quarter Market

 There is a large temple on one end of the market.
-Trendy pizza shops and cafes have cropped up on this side, but they have not been able to find a place within the main market which is still basking in the glory of being a true blue bazaar resonating the Indian spirit!
-Come along for a breezy evening taking in the sights and sounds.
+Trendy pizza shops and cafes have cropped up on this site, but they have not been able to find a place within the main market that is still basking in the glory of being a true blue bazaar resonating with the Indian spirit!